-First, it’s important to remember that SEO is a long-term strategy that takes consistency over time, effort and a bit of patience.
-But once that foundation is built, the results carry a nice amount of longevity.
+First, remember that SEO is a long-term strategy that requires consistency over time, effort, and a bit of patience.
+But once a strong foundation is built, the work continues to reap results.

-As much as we’d like to give you a solid answer, generally it takes 4–6 months to start seeing results.
-Keep in mind, the specific SEO time frame really depends on factors like:
+As much as we’d like to give you a solid answer, generally, it takes 4–6 months to start seeing results.
+Keep in mind, the specific SEO time frame depends on factors like:

-Your website: If your site is fairly new, it’s likely you won’t see results until several months or even a year into your strategy.
-You need to gain momentum in the online space first via methods like acquiring sufficient inbound links and producing high-quality content that drives traffic.
+- Your website: If your site is fairly new, you probably won’t see results until several months or even a year into your strategy.
+You need to gain momentum in the online space, first via methods like acquiring sufficient inbound links and producing high-quality content that drives traffic.

-Your keywords: The types of keywords you’re targeting and how competitive they are in the online space will determine how long it will take for your content to rank well.
+- Your keywords: The types of keywords you’re targeting and how competitive they are in the online space determine how long it will take for your content to rank well.

-Your business & competitors: What kind of business do you have, and how are your competitors performing in the online landscape?
+- Your business & competitors: What kind of business do you have, and how are your competitors performing online?
 Do your competitors have a long and solid history with Google?
 Depending on where you stand, it may take months to catch up to them.

 Good & Bad SEO

-Not everyone has the patience to wait around for SEO results to start blooming.
-And sometimes, this compels people to try and find shortcuts.
+Only some people have the patience to wait around for SEO results to blossom.
+Sometimes, this compels people to try and find shortcuts.

 Keep in mind, there are penalties for breaking rules in the SEO world.
 Search engines are smart enough to know if you’re simply trying to gain an unfair advantage over your competition.
-Therefore, you gotta know the difference between good versus bad SEO.
+Therefore, you’ve gotta know the difference between good and bad SEO.

-Your goals: Do you have local or national ranking aspirations?
+- Your goals: Do you have local or national ranking aspirations?
 Where and how do you want to be seen online?
-Your goals will also determine how aggressive your SEO should be.
+Your goals determine how aggressive your SEO should be.
 The more you want to grow, the more you’ll need to invest.

-Your revenue: In June 2020, U.S. marketers expressed they were investing an average of 11.4% of their business revenues into marketing tactics that included SEO.
+- Your revenue: In February 2023, U.S. marketers invested an average of 10.3% of their business revenues into marketing tactics that included SEO.
 Take a minute to look over your last year’s revenue.
 How much of that are you willing to pour into your SEO?